SPECIALIST INSTALLATION

 Ingress protection (IP) ratings indicate a piece of electrical equipment's resistance to solid particle and liquid ingress, as defined in BS EN 60529.
 Selecting the correct IP rating for agricultural applications is critical to equipment longevity and safety.

-• IP44 — minimum for agricultural buildings — protection against solid objects greater than 1 mm and water splashing from any direction.
+• IP44 — the BS 7671 minimum (Reg 705.512.2) — protection against solid objects greater than 1 mm and water splashing from any direction.
+This is the only numerical rating Section 705 actually mandates: equipment used under normal conditions must be at least IP44, and where IP44-rated equipment is not available it must be placed in an enclosure complying with IP44.
 Suitable for general use in dry and moderately damp agricultural buildings such as hay stores and machinery sheds.
 Not suitable for areas subject to regular hosing down.

 • IP55 — for hosing-down areas — protection against dust ingress (no harmful deposits) and water jets from any direction.
-Required in dairy parlours, poultry houses, pig units, and any area subject to regular cleaning with hoses or pressure washers.
-Also recommended for outdoor equipment subject to driving rain.
+Normal practice in dairy parlours, poultry houses, pig units, and any area subject to regular cleaning with hoses or pressure washers, and for outdoor equipment subject to driving rain.
+Section 705 does not name IP55 — it requires appropriate protection where external influences exceed AD4, AE3 and/or AG1, and IP55 is how that is usually met.

 • IP65 — for dust-heavy environments — complete dust protection and water jet protection.
-Required in grain stores, feed mills, and other locations with heavy dust.
-Also appropriate for outdoor socket outlets and distribution boards where a higher level of protection is desired.
+The usual choice for grain stores, feed mills, and other locations with heavy dust, and appropriate for outdoor socket outlets and distribution boards where a higher level of protection is desired.
+Again a practical specification rather than a figure stated in Section 705.

 • Corrosion resistance — IP rating alone does not address chemical resistance.
 In poultry and pig units, high ammonia concentrations corrode standard metalwork and degrade standard PVC enclosures over time.
 Equipment in these environments should have GRP or stainless steel enclosures and be rated for use in high-ammonia environments.